 1. The Champ Kitchen

-Using a family recipe that has been passed down for generations, The Champ Kitchen specializes in Chinese style braised pork knuckle.
+Using a family recipe that has been passed down for generations, The Champ Kitchen specializes in Chinese-style braised pork knuckles.
 Their pork knuckles are braised with herbal soup in a large pot for 72 hours until they are soft, tender and flavourful.
-A must try dish is their signature Pork Rice, which is served with two thick slices of boneless pork knuckle meat, vegetables and soft boil egg.
+A must-try dish is their signature Pork Rice, which is served with two thick slices of boneless pork knuckle meat, vegetables and soft-boiled egg.
 Other than that, they serve also pork hind noodles, dang gui salted chicken, pork lard rice and many more!